The Unstoppable Hero

 Navan, County Meath, Ireland

-My father is a truck driver, and has been for over 30 years.
-He works12+ hour days, and weekends, hauling scrap metals, toxic industrial residues and other dangerous materials.
-Someone has to move these things, I am glad it’s someone as reliable as my Dad.
+My father is a truck driver and has been for over 30 years.
+He works 12+ hour days, weekends included, hauling scrap metals, toxic industrial residue, and other dangerous materials.
+Someone has to move these things, and I am glad it’s someone as reliable as my Dad.

 My father didn’t even mention it to Mom.
 We had to tell her what we had seen.
-My father said that nothing much happened and not to worry.
-The next day the story in the paper said that the people from the house were trying to identify my father to thank him.
-My father just said that they had more important things to be concerned with.
+My father said that nothing much had happened and not to worry.
+The next day, the story in the paper said that the people from the house were trying to identify my father to thank him.
+My father said they had more important things to be concerned with.

 My father has a metal detector.
-He goes all over town, to fields, bus stops, parks — virtually everywhere to use it.
-He finds countless amounts of change, jewelry and junk.
+He goes all over town to fields, bus stops, and parks — virtually everywhere to use it.
+He finds countless amounts of change, jewelry, and junk.
 The most valuable thing he ever found was a solid gold nursing pin, a badge given to nurses when they graduate.
-This one had an initial and last name, and a date in the early 1920s.
+This one had an initial, a last name, and a date in the early 1920s.
 Dad did some research and learned that the rightful owner was now in a nursing home several hundred miles away.

-The next Sunday he drove to see her.
+The next Sunday, he drove to see her.
 She was overjoyed.
 The pin had been lost for over 50 years.
-The woman asked my father how much he wanted for the pin and he refused any reward.
-But the woman became upset that he would accept nothing, so he compromised by accepting gas money for the trip — though I am sure that he didn’t tell her how much the drive actually cost.
+The woman asked my father how much he wanted for the pin, and he refused any reward.
+But the woman became upset when he would accept nothing, so he compromised by accepting gas money for the trip.
+I am sure that he didn’t tell her how much the drive actually cost.

-Any one of these events makes my dad a hero, but he never stops.
+Any one of these events would make my dad a hero, but he never stops.
 I’ve learned from him that being a hero means doing whatever you can whenever you can.
-Since I moved from home my father has received a citation from the city for saving a man from a crash before his truck exploded.
+Since I moved away from home, my father has received a citation from the city for saving a man from a crash before his truck exploded.
 I can’t wait to hear what he does next.

 Originally published as HeroicStories #107 on Jan 13, 2000